-RDAP Dan directs clients effortlessly to their final RDAP destination.
+RDAP Dan directs clients effortlessly to their final destination and through this difficult journey.
 The earlier the process is started, the better the results.
 Do not wait until you are in custody to reach out.
 By then it could be too late.

 How much time will I get off?

 The following is the amount of sentence reduction for early release:

 If your sentence is 30 months or less, you get 6 months sentence reduction.